chef/chef-web-docs/content/saas/opsworks_migration.md

 ## Prepare DNS for cutover

-As part of the migration process, we deploy a Blue/Green method that links to your existing public DNS.
-Refer to an example shown in the code snippet below:
+As part of the migration process, we deploy a blue/green method that links to your existing public DNS.
+Refer to an example shown in the following code snippet:

 ```ruby
 # The external fully qualified domain name.